 Synthetic materials used for decking may be approved when not visible from off site.

-Also see the requirements for Exterior Finishes in this Section for more information on the choice and application of exterior materials.
+Also see the requirements for Exterior Finishes in this Section for more information on the choice and application of exterior materials and for notes about fire-resistive construction requirements.